-As more and more organisations edge further towards becoming digital, data has become increasingly important as a tool to aid productivity, inform business decisions and gain insight into all manner of business processes.
+As more and more organisations edge further towards becoming digital, data has become increasingly important as a key driver of employee engagement in an increasingly distributed workforce, as well as a tool to aid productivity, inform business decisions and gain insight into all manner of business processes.
 All companies generate a huge amount of data these days.
 This comes from numerous sources such as finance, sales, web activity and even social media.

 McKinsey & Company point out,